yevster/weblogic-on-azure/javaee/README.md

 # Basic Java EE CRUD Application
-This is the basic Java EE 7 application used throughout the WebLogic on Azure demos.
+This is a basic Java EE 7 application used throughout the WebLogic on Azure demos.
 It is a simple CRUD application.
 It uses Maven and Java EE 7 (JAX-RS, EJB, CDI, JPA, JSF, Bean Validation).

-We use Eclipse but you can use any Maven capable IDE such as NetBeans.
+We use Eclipse but you can use any Maven and WebLogic capable IDE such as NetBeans.
 We use Postgres but you can use any relational database such as MySQL or SQL Server.

 ## Setup